terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

 ## Define MySQL users and passwords on your instance

-Because Cloud IAM acts as a primary athentication and authorization mechanism, we consider MySQL usernames and passwords are a secondary access controls that can be used to further restrict access for reliability or safety purposes.
+Because Cloud IAM acts as a primary athentication and authorization mechanism, we can consider MySQL usernames and passwords are a secondary access controls that can be used to further restrict access for reliability or safety purposes.
 For example, removing the ability of modifying tables from production users that don't need such a capability.